Handbook on Assessment at Duke

 Plans structured opportunities for the assessment liaison to share updates with the faculty and solicit feedback.

 Initiates conversations about student learning and assessment with faculty colleagues.
 Informs the program of institutional requirements regarding learning assessment.
-Liaise with the Office of Assessment.
+Liaise with the Office of University Assessment.

 Reporting